top of page

 The Bottom Line?
 Specialty Coffee Is About More Than Just a Cup

-Specialty coffee might be a bit more costly, but this additional cost helps create a better world.
-It supports fair wages for farmers, encourages sustainable farming, values skilled craftsmanship, and benefits local communities.
+While specialty coffee may come with a higher price tag, it creates a better world.
+It supports fair wages for farmers, promotes sustainable practices, celebrates craftsmanship, and nurtures local communities.

-So next time you're choosing where to get your coffee, think beyond the caffeine hit.
+So, the next time you choose where to get your coffee, think beyond just a caffeine fix.

 Choose the cup that supports: